-(2) The option awards listed in the table were awarded subject to a condition that prohibited exercise until we conducted a registered public offering of our shares.
-Such condition was satisfied for all of the option awards listed in the table, both vested and unvested, following our initial public offering.
+(3) The stock option awards were awarded subject to a condition that prohibited exercise until we conducted a registered public offering of our shares.
+Such condition was satisfied for all of the stock option awards listed in the table, both vested and unvested, following our initial public offering.